-Contents XXXIII Kant's dualistic transcendental ground-Idea lacks an unequivocal Archimedean point and an unequivocal Idea of the totality of meaning SCIEN PTER V - THE TENSION BETWEEN THE IDEAL OF ICE AND THAT OF PERSONALITY IN THE INDENTITY-DSOPHY OF POST-KANTIAN FREEDOM-IDEALISM § 1 - THE TRANSITIONAL PERIOD BETWEEN CRITICAL IDEALISM AND MONISTIC FREEDOM-IDEALISM, FROM MAIMON TO FICHTE 403 MAIMON'S attempt at a solution of the antinomy in Kant's form-matter scheme by means of Leibniz' principle of continuity MAIMON'S falling away from the veritable transcendental motive.
-How the transcendental Idea loses for him its direction toward Kant's ideal of personality Maimon's mathematical Criticism and the Marburg school among the Neo-Kantians 406 The problem as to the relation between the universal and the particular in knowledge within the domain of Kant's apriori forms of consciousness.
-Maimon's cosmonomic Idea In the explanation of his "principle of determinability" MAIMON starts from three fundamentally different ways in which thought can combine a manifold of "objects of consciousness" into a logical unity The break between form and sensory matter of knowledge.
-Maimon's later critical scepticism with respect to Kant's concept of experience Within the limits of the critical standpoint, the mathematical science-ideal appears unable to overcome KANT'S dualism between sensibility and reason § 2 - THE CONTINUITY-POSTULATE IN THE NEW CONCEPTION OF THE IDEAL OF PERSONALITY AND THE GENESIS OF THE DIALECTICAL PHILOSOPHY IN FICHTE'S FIRST "THEORETISCHE WISSENSCHAFTSLEHRE" (1794) The ground-motive of Fighter's first "Wissenschaftslehre".
-The creative moment in the personality-ideal 413 The Archimedean point in Fighte's transcendental ground- Idea 415 FICHTE'S "absolute ego" as origin and totality of all cosmic diversity of meaning is nothing but the hypostatization of the moral function FICHTE's attempt at a transcendental deduction of the Kantian forms of thought from the self-consciousness xxxiv Contents
+Contents xxxiii equivocal Arch ric transcendental ground-Idea lacks an u nimedean point and an unequivocal Idea of th ıe totality of mea ning .
+402 THE TENSION BETWEEN THE IDEAL O T OF PERSONALITY IN THE INDENTITY OST-KANTIAN FREEDOM-IDEALISM ONAL PERIOD BETWEEN CRITICAL IDEALISM AND DOM-IDEALISM, FROM MAIMON TO FICHTE ₹D • 403 npt at a solution of the antinomy in Kant cheme by means of Leibniz' principle of motive.
+How tl ng away from the veritable transcendent be transcendental Idea loses for him its direc NT's ideal of personality Maimon's math among the Nec hematical Criticism and the Marburg scho ol .
+406 particular in k s to the relation between the universal and the nowledge within the domain of Kant's aprioriousness.
+Maimon's cosmonomic Idea Maimon starts which thought nation of his "principle of determinability from three fundamentally different ways is can combine a manifold of "objects of cost to a logical unity in ween form and sensory matter of knowledg critical scepticism with respect to KANT erience science-ideal a its of the critical standpoint, the mathematic appears unable to overcome Kant's dualis bility and reason § 2 - THE CONTINUIT TY-POSTULATE IN THE NEW CONCEPTION OF THE DIALECTICA NO THE GENESIS OF THE DIALECTICAN FICHTE'S FIRST "THEORETISCHE WISSEL AL The ground-m otive of Fighte's first "Wissenschaftslehre ". .
+413 The Archimed ean point in Fichte's transcendental ground d- .
+415 diversity of m olute ego" as origin and totality of all cosmic leaning is nothing but the hypostatization of ction

+Fighte's attempt at a transcendental deduction of the Kantian forms of thought from the self-consciousness . . . . . .
+418 $\,$

-Page Dialectical thought, dominated by the ideal of personality, usurps the task of the cosmic order 420 To Fighte the "absolute ego" remains outside the dialectical system.
-The Idea of the absolute ego as ethical task 422 Fighte attempts to give an account of the possibility of theoretical knowledge by referring the latter to the selfhood.
+Page Dialectical thought, dominated by the ideal of personality, usurps the task of the cosmic order 420 To Figure the "absolute ego" remains outside the dialectical system.
+The Idea of the absolute ego as ethical task 422 FIGHTE attempts to give an account of the possibility of theoretical knowledge by referring the latter to the selfhood.
 Why this attempt cannot succeed on Fighte's immanencestandpoint 423 Transcendental deduction of the Kantian categories of relation from self-consciousness.
 The science-ideal is here derived from the ideal of personality 424 The domination of the continuity-postulate of the ideal of personality.
-The Humanist transcendental ground-Idea in its transcendental monist-moralistic type 426 Productive imagination is to Fighte the creative origin of sensory matter 426 FIGHTE conceives of the productive imagination as an unconscious function of reason 429 In his concept of the productive imagination, Fighte does not penetrate to pre-theoretical cosmic self-consciousness but remains involved in Kant's functionalistic view of knowledge 431 FIGHTE'S doctrine of the productive imagination and Heidegger's interpretation of Kant 434 § 3 - The tension between the ideals of science and personality in Fichte's "praktische wissenschaftslehre" (1794) 435 FIGHTE refers the impulse toward sensory experience to the moral function of personality, in which the ideal of personality is concentrated 436 The infinite and unlimited ego as moral striving.
+The Humanist transcendental ground-Idea in its transcendental monist-moralistic type 426 Productive imagination is to FIGHTE the creative origin of sensory matter 426 FIGHTE conceives of the productive imagination as an unconscious function of reason 429 In his concept of the productive imagination, Fighte does not penetrate to pre-theoretical cosmic self-consciousness but remains involved in Kant's functionalistic view of knowledge 431 FIGHTE'S doctrine of the productive imagination and Her- DEGGER'S interpretation of KANT 434 § 3 - THE TENSION BETWEEN THE IDEALS OF SCIENCE AND PERSONALITY IN FIGHTE'S "PRAKTISCHE WISSENSCHAFTSLEHRE" (1794) 435 FIGHTE refers the impulse toward sensory experience to the moral function of personality, in which the ideal of personality is concentrated 436 The infinite and unlimited ego as moral striving.
 Elimination also of Kant's practical concept of substance.
-The ego as infinite creative activity is identified with Kant's categorical imperative 437 the science-ideal of the "Aufklärung", dominating the ideal of personality 440 The dialectical line of thought of the practical doctrine of science: feeling, intuition, longing, approbation, absolute impulse (categorical imperative) 442 The categorical imperative as the absolute impulse that is grounded in itself 446 FIGHTE's dithyramb on the ideal of personality: "Ueber die Würde des Menschen" (On the dignity of man) 447
+The ego as infinite creative activity is identified with Kant's categorical imperative 437 ~ 3 The "fatalism" so keenly opposed by Fighte is nothing but the science-ideal of the "Aufklärung", dominating the ideal of personality 440 The dialectical line of thought of the practical doctrine of science: feeling, intuition, longing, approbation, absolute impulse (categorical imperative) 442 The categorical imperative as the absolute impulse that is grounded in itself 446 FIGHTE's dithyramb on the ideal of personality: "Ueber die 447